pablo-oelbi/pted_semester-project/Readme.md

 ## R concepts
 <!-- Which R concepts, functions, packages will you mainly use.
 What additional spatial analysis methods will you be using? -->
+For data manipulation and cleaning using dplyr and tidyr and for the geospatial analysis sf and sp packages are being used.
+Statistical modeling and hypothesis testing using base R functions and specialized packages (e.g., ggplot2, lme4).
+For the visualization of results ggplot2 and other relevant packages are applied.

 ## Risk analysis
 <!-- What could be the biggest challenges/problems you might face?
 What is your plan B? -->
+Limited sample size or biased sampling could affect the generalizability of results.
+Furthermore inaccurate GPS data or missing information on transportation modes could impact the analysis.
+Moreover unaccounted confounding variables (e.g., weather conditions, individual preferences) could influence the relationship between distance and mode used.

 ## Questions?
 <!-- Which questions would you like to discuss at the coaching session? -->